-USCIS reporting for 2014 shows that 781,701 applications for green card renewal (Form I-90, Application to Replace Permanent Resident Card) were received by USCIS and just over 639,014 were approved.
-Many are getting denied.
-When an application is denied, USCIS keeps the filing fees and the applicant is denied benefits.
+In fiscal years 2016-2017, USCIS denied an average of 30,242 applications per year according to government data.
+From 2018-2019, that average exploded to 103,140 denials per year.
+Too many applications are getting denied for unnecessary reasons.
+When USCIS denies an application, the immigration agency keeps the filing fees and the applicant is denied benefits.
 If certain immigration violations are exposed in the review process, this can lead to significant legal problems for the applicant.

 Top 4 Reasons Green Card Renewal Denied

 Some crimes are deportable offenses.
 However, there is no simple list of crimes for you to check.
-If you have been convicted of a felony or misdemeanor, it is always wise to get a quick consultation from an immigration attorney before filing Form I-90 to renew your green card.
+If you have a felony or misdemeanor conviction, it is always wise to get a quick consultation from an immigration attorney before filing Form I-90 to renew your green card.
 Don’t rely on what you’ve heard or read on the internet.
 Get professional advice from a experienced, licensed immigration attorney.

-Remember, it is better to play it safe than to get your green card renewal denied.
+Remember, it’s better to play it safe than to get your green card renewal denied.
 In many cases, an experienced attorney can successfully obtain a renewed green card for clients that have deportable crimes.
 Read more about Renewing a Green Card After an Arrest.

 After filing Form I-90, USCIS will schedule you for a biometrics appointment.
-At the appointment, you will be asked to re-affirm under penalty of perjury that all of the information in your application is complete, true, and correct and was provided by you.
-If you obtained assistance from a friend, family member or attorney to prepare the application, this must be disclosed.
+At the appointment, USCIS will ask you to re-affirm under penalty of perjury that all of the information in your application is complete, true, and correct and was provided by you.
+If you obtained assistance from a friend, family member or attorney to prepare the application, you must disclose this information.
 Likewise, indicate if you received help from a language interpreter.